 Levels 2 and 3 of the Grandstand are designated Trustee Areas in the current Licence Deed with the GBOTA.
 The levels are separately leased with the Trust retaining the income to fund maintenance and improvements to the Complex.

 Level 3 is leased to Language and Testing Consultants (MLMARAE) for the conduct of examinations and associated administration.
-The lessee exercised a five year option on the lease that commenced in April 2012.
+The lease exercised a five year option on the lease that commenced in April 2012.

-Level 2 of the Complex is leased to the Academy of Interactive Entertainment for training in computer game development including 3D animation and visual FX.
+Level 2 of the Complex is leased to the Academy of Interactive Entertainment for training in computer game development, including 3D animation and visual FX.
 AIE train up to 200 students in six fully equipped classrooms.

-GBOTA head office is also situated on Level 2 under a 10 year lease including options.
+GBOTA Head Office is also situated on Level 2 under a 10 year lease, including options.
 GBOTA exercised a four year option from February 2013.
 GBOTA undertook an extensive fit-out of the area to install new facilities and create a Chairman's VIP Lounge.

-The Trustee areas are fully leased on long term leases that ensure the viability of the Trust in coming years.
+The Trustee areas are fully leased to ensure the viability of the Trust in coming years.
 The income stream ensures that the Trust can continue to fund improvements to the Reserve that are not specifically related to greyhound racing such as development of the perimeters.
-This arrangement may change under the terms of a new lease with the greyhound racing industry, should the lease be agreed and approved.